 With the SSL cerificate installed your website will still be accessible via https but you can still open your website with http.
 To prevent this from happening you need to enable HSTS in your headers.
 The http headers can be setup in the root .htaccess file, which is a hidden file on the web server and usually found in public_html.
 This means that you are declaring that your website is only accessible over a secure connection (HTTPS).

 To enable HSTS simply add this code to the top of your root .htaccess file:

 Header set Strict-Transport-Security "max-age=31536000; includeSubDomains; preload" env=HTTPS

-Before playing with this file you should make a backup, if you get it wrong then you could break or kill your website.
-The backup will help getting your website back up and running again.
+Before playing with this file you should always make a backup, if you get it wrong then you could break or kill your website.
+The backup will help you getting your website back up and running again.

 Website Security Service

 As part of our Web Security Service we can secure your website with other web security measures including enabling HSTS.

 - HSTS – The missing link in Transport Layer Security by Scott Helme